Bifacial modules: a comprehensive guide on financial and technical performance of the next hot thing in solar

 The driving forces behind the growth of bifacials differ from regions, but one unifying factor is the growing affordability of bifacial modules.
 As outlined by the WoodMac report, the study found out that the production cost differential between bifacial mono PERC and monofacial mono PERC modules are now approximately $0.50.
 On another note, based on another study by NREL on LCOE Analysis on various sites in the United States, the report situated real LCOE (USD/MWh) for bifacials to be around 25-45 $/MWh depending on the location of the site, similarly to the LCOE of monofacials.
 The NREL study comes to the conclusion therefore that currently, LCOE of bifacial systems is competitive with monofacial systems, even with initial cost added of 5-6 ¢/W.

 Other sources such as the White Paper on Bifacial Modules by Burns & McDonnell state that LCOE analysis for bifacial modules is still in its early stages, with the development of uniform measurement standards still in process.
 However, the improved production and performance over the systems’ lives due to the energy gains and improved durability of bifacial PV systems, is a major step forward toward the ultimate goal of a lower LCOE.

 Additionally, according to BNEF, 80% of industry experts believe that the technology is now bankable.
 As Dana Albella from Longi Solar stated in a Energyear webinar, “Bifacial technology not only is bankable, but is a technology that has arrived to stay”.

-What are the technical aspects that affect bifacial performance and the reason why simulations using bifacial technology in pvDesign have reached 150+ GW in only a month.
+What are the technical aspects that affect bifacial performance and the reason why simulations using bifacial technology in pvDesign have reached almost 3 TW in 2 years (44% of total simulations).